uvapl/uva-prog-physics/10 Workshops/10 Week 1/10 Exercises.md

 2. Write a program using a while loop that asks the user for a number, and prints a countdown from that number to zero.
 What should your program do if the user inputs a negative number?
 As a programmer, you should always consider "edge conditions" like these when you program!
 (Another way to put it: always assume the users of your program will be trying to find a way to break it!
 If you don't include a condition that catches negative numbers, what will your program do?)

 3. Write a program using a for loop that calculates exponentials.
 Your program should ask the user for a base `base` and an exponent `exp`, and calculate `base`<sup>`exp`</sup>.
-You can't use the `^` operator!
+You can't use the `**` operator!

 4. Write a program using a while loop that asks the user to enter a number that is divisible by 2.
 Give the user a witty message if they enter something that is not divisible by 2, *and make them enter a new number*.
 Don't let them stop until they enter an even number!
 Print a congratulatory message when they *finally* get it right.
 You can check if a number is divisible by another number with the modulo operator `%`.

 5. Use the list [9,4,5,3,8,7,6], the modulo operator, and a for loop.
-Print every third element.
-Then print every element that is divisible by 3.
+Print every third element using `range` and `len`.
+Then print every element that is divisible by 3 without using `range` and `len`.

-6. Write a program that prints the table for a given number *n*.
+6. Write a program that prints the multiplication table for a given number *n*.
 Using a while loop, check for every number whether it is divisible by *n* with the modulo operator.
 Add the numbers to a list, stop after 10 are found, and print the list.

-7. Rewrite the table program using a for loop, and this time use the `break` command to stop when the first number is found that is also divisible by 10.
+7. Rewrite the multiplication table program using a for loop, and this time use the `break` command to stop when the first number is found that is also divisible by 10.

 8. Write a program that asks the user for a list of numbers and prints the largest number: use a for loop to examine each number in the list and a variable to save the largest number.
 While going through the list, compare each element to the previous maximum and 'remember' the new maximum.
 After the loop, print out the maximum.